very-scary-scenario/nkd.su/docs/setup.rst

 ------------

 You don't need to manually set up an environment for this one.
-Run ``npm install`` from the repository root and you should be all.
+Run ``npm install`` from the repository root and you should be all set.

 nkd.su itself
 -------------